NuclearQuads/nuclearquads.github.io/rhusage/rhusage.md

 Go to the Marshal page.
 Select the pilot that was flying from the dropdown.
 Drag the top line to just below the highest points of the graph, and drag the bottom line to just above the lowest points.
 Click Commit Changes, and that will save the calibration.

 Go back to the Run page and keep flying!

+# Updating RotorHazard

+If you used my script to set up the Pi, update by [SSHing](ssh) to the timer and use the <a href="https://github.com/RotorHazard/RotorHazard/blob/main/doc/Software%20Setup.md#updating-an-existing-installation" target="_blank">updating instructions in the RotorHazard docs</a> or, if I have a pre-made OS image on the [flashing page](../troubleshooting/flash.md), reflash the SD card with the newer version.